FAQ

 What are your waiting times like?

-During the summer, lead time for an appointment is usually between 3 and 6 weeks.
+During the summer, lead time for an appointment is usually around 6+ weeks.
 We do get the odd cancellation, so we can put you on the list if you would like – priority for cancellations will be given to people who already have fittings booked and have requested an earlier appointment.
 Saturdays are very popular and so the waiting times tend to be longer.
+Please note that we only do one fitting a day.

 Do you have appointments in the evenings and weekends?